SoheilHajianManesh/Operating-System-Course-Projects/README.md

 ### Socket Programming {#socket-programming}

-A buyer and a seller are implemented.
-The seller can add an advertisement by broadcasting it, the buyer can connect to the seller using TCP protocol with the seller's port number which is broadcasted by the seller.
-The buyer can then send an offer to the seller.
-If the offer is accepted, the SOLD message is broadcasted by the seller and the buyer can disconnect from the seller.
-Otherwise, the AVAILABLE message is broadcasted by the seller and the buyer can send another offer.
+A restaurant,a customer and a supplier are implementer.Restaurant inform everyone their opening & closing by broadcasting it,Costumers can see list of restaurants and their TCP port number and connect to a restaurant using TCP protocol with the restaurant's port number.
+They can then communicate each other on a socket.Restaurants can also see list of suppliers and their TCP port number and connect to a supplier using TCP protocol with the supplier's port number and order ingredients to supplier.List of foods with their ingredients are stored in a json file.

 ### MapReduce {#mapreduce}

-A MapReduce framework is implemented in order to count the number of books in each genre.
-The genres are stored in a file called genres.csv and the input files are stored in part#.csv files.
+A MapReduce framework is implemented in order to زalculate the amount of water, electricity and gas consumption of different buildings in different months.Each building has a folder that contains three .csv file.Information about each resource comsumption are stored in .csv file.